 Please remember that the above gives an accurate value in 100g for high vitamin c foods in your diet.
 For example 100g of Pasta, corn, dry contains 0 mg of vitamin c.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the vitamin c nutritional content.

 The food with the highest vitamin c content per typical serving is Pasta with Sliced Franks in Tomato Sauce, canned entree which contains 9.58 mg in 1 serving (1 cup) (or 252 g).
 The precentage of the recommended daily value for this serving is 16 %.
 For this serving the Calories content is 226.8 kcal, the Protein content is 11.01 g, the Fat content is 6 g and the Carbohydrate content is 32 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin c which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high content of vitamin c in foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in vitamin c.